Richter Family Office

 The Evolving Family Office Landscape.

-April 2017 By: Greg Moore, CFA As originally appearing at Introduction Capital’s 7th Canadian Alternative Investment forum, dated April, 2017.
-The term “Family Office” has become almost ubiquitous in the Canadian financial services industry over the last few years – this within a country that is still relatively young in the context of multi-generational wealth […]Click to read more.
+As originally appearing at Introduction Capital’s 7th Canadian Alternative Investment forum, dated April, 2017.
+The term “Family Office” has become almost ubiquitous in the Canadian financial services industry over the last few years – this within a country that is still relatively young in the context of multi-generational wealth transfer.
+As families struggle to manage […]Click to read more.